young-rex/social-via-email/Lemitar.md

 3. **De facto convergence** — common patterns emerge as builders solve the same problems similarly.
 4. **Formal standardization** — a body forms to name and codify what the market has already selected.

-Today, there is no technical alternative — social media platforms are all giants, and people have no sovereign option for their digital social presence.
-Lemitar offers a technical path to build personal, owned social solutions, supported by a marketplace of software and services.

 ## 6. The Receptionist

 Every Lemitar feature is optional — chat, GPS, conversations, any of them.
 But Receptionist must exist.
 It is the only mandatory feature.
 The reasoning is simple: if a person can't say Hi or can't respond to Hi, there is no common ground for any interaction.
 Receptionist is that baseline.